 Iris bucharica 'Princess' is a fragrant cultivar that smells deliciously of Freesia.
 The flowers, crowded in the leaf axils in April-May, are white with yellow blades on the falls.
 Photo from Paige Woodward who writes that this plant likes full sun and good drainage but grows well in the open garden and does not need to be lifted over the summer.

 Iris caucasica grows on mountain slopes in Turkey and the Caucasus.
 Leaves are gray green and flowers yellowish green with a yellow ridge on the falls.
-Photos by John Lonsdale.
+The first two photos by John Lonsdale.
+Photo 3 taken in northeastern Turkey by Jane McGary showing plant in flower just after snowmelt.

 Iris cycloglossa is a species from Western Afghanistan that somewhat resembles a Dutch Iris and is a rich blue-violet.
 It comes from areas subject to winter-spring floods so tolerates a lot of water and generally moister growing conditions than many other junos.
 It's one of the very last junos to bloom, and it's a beauty with a very different look.
 It's an "easy doer" when grown in sandy soil, and blooms in June instead of April-May like most junos.
 The flowers are outlandishly large, and luxuriantly floppy for the size of the plant, providing an unusual flouncy rabbit-ear look .
 Flower photos by Mark McDonough and Bill Dijk.
 The bulb photo by Peter Taggart shows this species has tuberous roots, which break off easily.